alexan32/mc-serverbot/README.md

 # mc-serverbot

-Discord bot that acts as a front end, allowing discord server members to interact with an AWS EC2 instance that is hosting a minecraft servers.
+A Discord bot that acts as a front end, allowing discord server members to interact with an AWS EC2 instance that is hosting a minecraft servers.

+The contents of the "bot" folder should be used to create a seperate repo and hosted on Heroku.

+The contents of the "aws" folder contain the backend lambda and the ec2 userData contents

 <b>commands</b>